History of Pomerania (1806–1933): Reorganisation of Catholic Church institutions in Pomerania

 With the conversion of most Pomeranians to Lutheranism in the 16th and 17th centuries the Duchy of Pomerania turned into a Catholic diaspora.
 However, the repopulation policy under Frederick II of Prussia brought about the settlement of Palatine Catholics in Pomerania in 1748.
 So their three newly founded villages of Blumenthal (a part of today's Ferdinandshof), Hoppenwalde (a part of today's Eggesin) and Viereck formed the first new post-Reformation Catholic congregations in Pomerania.
 The Catholic Northern Missions took care of Catholic Pomeranians.
 Between 1709 and 1780 then Brandenburgian Pomerania was part of the Vicariate Apostolic for Upper and Lower Saxony, before this merged into the Vicariate Apostolic of the North, then also comprising other Lutheran states.

 The affairs of the Roman Catholic Church in the Kingdom of Prussia had been reorganised by the Bull "De salute animarum", issued in 1821.
 By that time there were six new Catholic congregations in the Prussian Province of Pomerania, besides the above-mentioned three also one in Demmin, Stettin (est. 1809), and Stralsund (est. 1785).
-In the eastern, rather newer parts of the province, in the districts of Bütow and Lauenburg (Pommern), which had not been part of the Duchy of Pomerania during the Reformation, the Catholic faith had survived.
-These districts, however, belonged to the jurisdiction of the Diocese of Culm (until 1922).
-In 1821 the rest of Pomerania was disentangled from the Vicariate Apostolic of the North and subordinated to a new jurisdiction of the Diocese of Breslau.
+In the eastern, rather newer parts of the province, in the districts of Bütow (Bytów) and Lauenburg (Lębork), which had not been part of the Duchy of Pomerania during the Reformation, the Catholic faith had survived.
+These districts, however, belonged to the jurisdiction of the Diocese of Culm (Chełmno) (until 1922).
+In 1821 the rest of Pomerania was disentangled from the Vicariate Apostolic of the North and subordinated to a new jurisdiction of the Diocese of Breslau (Wrocław).
 This jurisdiction was titled the Prince-Episcopal Delegation for Brandenburg and Pomerania (Fürstbischöfliche Delegatur für Brandenburg und Pommern, Książęco-biskupia Delegatura Brandenburgii i Pomorza), since Emanuel von Schimonsky was invested to Breslau's see under the new honorary rank of prince-bishop in 1824.
 The delegate resided in Berlin and served in personal union as provost of then St. Hedwig's Church.

 Breslau's Prince-Bishop Heinrich Förster (1853–81) gave generous aid to the founding of churches, monastic institutions, and schools, especially in the diaspora regions.
 Pope Leo XIII appointed as his successor Robert Herzog (1882–86), until then Prince-Episcopal Delegate for Brandenburg and Pomerania.